pybop-team/PyBOP/joss/paper.md

 # Statement of need

 `PyBOP` is a Python package designed to provide a user-friendly, object-oriented interface for optimising battery models. `PyBOP` leverages the open-source `PyBaMM` package [@Sulzer:2021] to formulate and solve of these battery models. `PyBOP` is intended to serve a broad audience of students, engineers, and researchers in both academia and the battery industry by enabling the use of predictive battery models where previously this was not possible. `PyBOP` emphasises clear and informative diagnostics and workflows for users of varying expertise, by providing advanced optimisation and sampling algorithms.
-These methods are provided through interfaces to `PINTS` [@Clerx:2019], `SciPy` [@SciPy:2020], in addition to the PyBOP's own algorithms such as Adaptive Moment Estimation with Weight Decay (AdamW), and Cuckoo search.
+These methods are provided through interfaces to `PINTS` [@Clerx:2019], `SciPy` [@SciPy:2020], in addition to the PyBOP's own algorithms such as Adaptive Moment Estimation with Weight Decay (AdamW), Gradient descent, and Cuckoo search.

 `PyBOP` supports the Battery Parameter eXchange (BPX) standard [@BPX:2023] for sharing battery parameter sets.
 As these parameter sets are costly to obtain due to: the equipment and time required for characterisation experiments, the need for battery domain knowledge, and the computational cost of parameter estimation. `PyBOP` reduces these costs by providing fast computational estimation with parameter set interoperability.